-Upon the consummation of the Offerings, approximately 98.6% of the combined voting power of the outstanding shares of Common Stock will be held by the Selling Stockholders (approximately 98.4% if the underwriters' over-allotment options are exercised in full).
+Upon the consummation of the Offerings, approximately 98.8% of the combined voting power of the outstanding shares of Common Stock will be held by the Selling Stockholders (approximately 98.7% if the Underwriters' over-allotment options are exercised in full).
 Consequently, the Selling Stockholders will have the ability, acting in concert, to elect all directors of the Company and approve any action requiring approval by a majority of the stockholders of the Company.
 The Selling Stockholders also own, and following the Offerings will continue to own, 100% of the outstanding shares of NSI.
 As a result of this ownership, the Selling Stockholders will consider the short-term and the long-term impact of all stockholder decisions on the consolidated financial results of NSI and the Company.
 The interests of NSI, on the one hand, and of the Company, on the other hand, may differ from time to time.
-See "Risk Factors-Relationship with and Reliance on NSI; Potential Conflicts of Interest" and "Control by Existing Stockholders; Anti-Takeover Effect of Dual Classes of Common Stock."
+See "Risk Factors-Control by Existing Stockholders; Anti-Takeover Effect of Dual Classes of Common Stock" and "--Relationship with and Reliance on NSI; Conflict of Interest."

 The Operating Agreements were approved by the present Board of Directors of the Company, which is composed entirely of officers and shareholders of NSI.
 It is expected that, subsequent to the closing of the Offerings, the composition of the Board of Directors of the Company will be changed so that at least two of its members will be persons unaffiliated with NSI.
 In addition, most of the executive officers of the Company are also executive officers of NSI.
 It is expected that a number of the Company's executive officers will continue to spend a portion of their time on the affairs of NSI, for which they will continue to receive compensation from NSI.
-See "Risk Factors--Relationship with and Reliance on NSI; Potential Conflicts of Interest" and "Business--Relationship with NSI."
+See "Risk Factors--Relationship with and Reliance on NSI, Conflict of Interest" and "Business--Relationship with NSI."